The Lonely Giant of Tanjung Tualang

 Gantry crane (midground) and eating/rest area for staff (background).

 Centrifugal pump pipes and valves on the primary deck level.
 TT5's footbridge can be seen in the background.

 SMTD was the first owner of the TT5.
 As indicated by its prefix "Dredge No. 5", TT5 was one of five dredges operated by the company in Lembah Kinta.
 These dredges worked on 3,661 hectares of land eastwards of Tanjung Tualang and Batu Gajah.
 Beginning its operation in 1938, TT5 started with minefields in Teja (near Gopeng) and slowly made its way to Tanjung Tualang.

-Throughout the mid 1900s, Tanjung Tualang went through the troubling times of World War II and the subsequent Malayan Emergency.
-Between 1948 and 1950, its community experienced attacks, ambushes, abductions, infrastructure sabotage and even murders by communists guerillas.
-Regardless, TT5 continued to remain operational in the many years ahead, even going through a major upgrade of replacing its coal-fired steam engine to an electric-powered one in 1963.
+Throughout the mid-1900s, Tanjung Tualang went through the troubling times of World War II and the subsequent Malayan Emergency.
+Between 1948 and 1950, its community experienced attacks, ambushes, abductions, infrastructure sabotage, and even murders by communists guerillas.
+Regardless, TT5 continued to remain operational in the many years ahead, even going through a major upgrade of replacing its coal-fired steam engine with an electric-powered one in 1963.

 Access hatch to hull space below deck.
 The pontoon section underneath is said to have multiple escape routes to be used by workers during emergencies.